rmooreID/Home-Assistant-Appliance-Monitor/README.md

 ![ESPHome Dashboard](./assets/laundrybot-2.png)
 3. Connect SW-420 sensors to ESP32.
 ![ESPHome Dashboard](./assets/laundrybot-4.png)
-4. Install sensor enclosures and plug in ESP32.
+4. Install sensors in the optional enclosures and connect them to the ESP32.
 ![ESPHome Dashboard](./assets/laundrybot-5.png)
 5. Configure the sensor in the Integrations tab of Home Assistant.
 ![ESPHome Dashboard](./assets/laundrybot-17.png)